chloebtn/EU_Defense_Stocks_2025/README.md

 1. Monitor geopolitical developments and defense policy shifts in Europe and the US.
 2. Track implementation of European Defense Fund and its impact.
 3. Lookout for emerging technologies in defense (AI, autonomous systems etc.).
-4. Stay informed on cross-border collaborations in Europe.
+4. Stay informed on cross-border collaborations in Europe and potential supply chain challenges.
+5. Assess the long-term sustainability of increased European defense spending.